awsdocs/amazon-athena-user-guide/doc_source/workgroups-create-update-delete.md

 ![\[Switching workgroups screenshot.\]](http://docs.aws.amazon.com/athena/latest/ug/images/wg-switch.png)

 1. Choose **Switch**\.
 The console shows the **Workgroup: <workgroup\_name>** tab with the name of the workgroup that you switched to\.
 You can now run queries in this workgroup\.

+## Copy a Saved Query between Workgroups<a name="copy-a-query-between-workgroups"></a>

+Currently, the Athena console does not have an option to to copy a saved query from one workgroup to another directly, but you can perform the same task manually by using the following procedure\.

+**To copy a saved query between workgroups**

+1. In the Athena console, from the workgroup that you want to copy the query from, choose the **Saved queries** tab\.

+1. Choose the saved query that you want to copy\.
+If prompted **Are you sure you want to open this query?**, choose **Open query**\.
+Athena opens the query in the Query Editor\.

+1. In the Query Editor, select the query text, and then press **Ctrl\+C** to copy it\.

+1. [Switch](#switching-workgroups) to the destination workgroup, or [create a workgroup](#creating-workgroups), and then switch to it\.

+1. Open a new tab in the Query Editor, and then press **Ctrl\+V** to paste the text into the new tab\.

+1. In the Query Editor, choose **Save as** to save the query in the destination workgroup\.

+1. In the **Choose a name** dialog box, enter a name for the query and an optional description\.

+1. Choose **Save**\.

 ## Enable and Disable a Workgroup<a name="workgroups-enabled-disabled"></a>